sschwarzer/ftputil/doc/ftputil.md

 ## Bugs and limitations

 -   `ftputil` needs at least Python 3.6 to work.
--   Whether `ftputil` "sees" "hidden" directory and file names (i. e. names starting with a dot) depends on the configuration of the FTP server.
+-   Whether `ftputil` "sees" "hidden" directory and file names (i.e. names starting with a dot) depends on the configuration of the FTP server.
 See [Hidden files and directories](#hidden-files-and-directories) for details.